PhiLhoSoft/Processing/libraries/PGraphicsSVG/README.txt

 But see the SavingChoice sketch in the example for a way to save an image out of animation.

 The documentation (beside this README) is currently lacking, but the provided examples should guide you how to use the library.
+And you can take a look at the source's JavaDoc (the parts between /** and */ marks) for a bit more information.

 Limitations: the pixel manipulations are not allowed (but can be done on a classical PGraphics, they will be saved as image by the library).